Patron: His Royal Highness The Prince of Wales

 Do all types of parachuting carry the same risk?

 No. There are now three ways to be introduced to parachuting.
 The risk profiles of these three methods vary considerably.
 The risks also vary depending on your gender, age, weight and fitness.
-For solo jumpers the injury rate for female novices is 2 - 2½ times that for male novices.
+For solo jumpers the injury rate for female novices is twice that for male novices.
 This gender difference has yet to be explained satisfactorily.
 The injury rate rises with increasing age, increasing weight and decreasing physical fitness.

 The novice is strapped to an experienced instructor.
 They share a modern, extra-large, 'square' parachute.
 After a freefall of several thousand feet, the instructor opens the parachute.
 The instructor deals with any emergencies.
 The dual control parachute lets the novice practice canopy control and the instructor controls the landing.
-The injury rate is about 1.0 injuries/1000jumps and varies a little by gender (slightly higher risk for women).
-The all-time tandem fatality rate is about 0.17 per 100,000 jumps (1 in 595,000) and there were no tandem fatalities in the UK in the last 20 year block studied (1994-2013).
+The injury rate is about 1 injury/1100 jumps and varies a little by gender (1/900 for women and 1/1500 for men).
+The all-time tandem fatality rate since 1988 is about 0.13 per 100,000 jumps (1 in 750,000) and there were no tandem fatalities in the UK in the last 20 year block studied (1999-2018).